flexcompute/tidy3d/docs/development/installation.rst

     poetry --version
     poetry # prints all commands

+Congratulations!
+Now you have all the required tools installed.

 Packaging Equivalent Functionality
 -----------------------------------

-This package installation process should be  approximately equivalent to the previous ``setup.py`` installation flow which means that independent of the ``poetry`` development flow, it is possible to run any of the following commands in any particular virtual environment you have configured:
+This package installation process should be  approximately equivalent to the previous ``setup.py`` installation flow.
+Independent of the ``poetry`` development flow, it is possible to run any of the following commands in any particular virtual environment you have configured:

 .. code::